Whodunnit? (2013 TV series): Companion books

 A companion book series, also titled Whodunnit?, is available in digital format.
 It is written by Anthony Zuiker and published by Hyperion Books.
 The first book, Whodunnit?: Murder in Mystery Manor was released on June 16, 2013.
 A second book, Whodunnit?: Murder on Mystery Island was released on August 27, 2013.

 The series is a fictitious season of the events happening in the television show, with Giles, as the main character.
-It is stated in the books that whenever he gets a job, it will turn out to ultimately (whether the job is "Hijacked" or not) be for a extremely rich, yet utterly psychopahtic serial killer wishing to enact another "Season", trapping him in the location where he currently works, and forcing him to host on his/her behalf, lest they kill him and or any other staff members that refuse to go along with the deadly game they have set up.
+It is stated in the books that whenever he gets a job, it will turn out to ultimately (whether the job is "Hijacked" or not) be for an extremely rich, yet utterly psychopathic serial killer wishing to enact another "Season", trapping him in the location where he currently works, and forcing him to host on his/her behalf, lest they kill him and or any other staff members that refuse to go along with the deadly game they have set up.